dideler/fish-index/README.md

 Description:
     Prints the index of characters in a string.
-    Sensitive strings can be given as a prompt, to avoid appearing in the shell's history.
+    Sensitive strings can be given as a prompt or fetched and cleared from the clipboard, to avoid appearing in the shell's history.

+    When no indexes given, prints all indexes.

 Examples: